techieBrandon/dockerfiles/wso2as/README.md

 # Dockerfile for WSO2 Application Server #
 The Dockerfile define the resources and instructions to build the Docker images with the WSO2 products and runtime configurations.
-This process uses Puppet and Hiera to configure the Docker images.

 ## Try it out
-Quick steps to build the WSO2 Application Server docker image and run in your local machine

 The cloned local copy of WSO2 Dockerfiles will be referred as DOCKERFILES_HOME.